-U.S. Department of Labor SQSP SIGNATURE PAGE

-OMB Control No.: 1205-0132 Expiration Date: 02 /29/2024 U.S. DEPARTMENT OF LABOR Employment and Training Administration FEDERAL FISCAL YEAR 2024 STATE KY STATE QUALITY NT INSURANCE Y SERVICE PLAN URE PAGE This Unemployment Insurance State Quality Service of Labor, Employment and Training Administration, tween the Department KENTUCKY OFFICE OF UN (NAME OF ST EMPLOYMENT INSURANCE ATE AGENCY) E fiscal year, the State agency will adhere to and carry interpreted by the DOL, and adhere to the Federal real work performed under this agreement will be in a activities as identified in the SQSP Handbook and w quirements related to the use of accordance with the assurances ill be subject to its terms. granted funds. and descriptions of TYPED NAME AND TITLE SIGNATURE DATE Buddy Hoskinson STATE ADMINISTRATOR (print name) /s/ Buddy Hoskinson 9/15/2023 DOL - REGIONAL OFFICE APPROVING OFFICIAL (print name) DOL - NATIONAL OFFICE APPROVING OFFICIAL (print name) (if required)
+OMB Control No.: 1205-0132 Expiration Date: 06/30/2027

+U.S. DEPARTMENT OF LABOR Employment and Training Administration FEDERAL FISCAL YEAR 2025 KY

+UNEMPLOYMENT INSURANCE STATE QUALITY SERVICE PLAN SIGNATURE PAGE

+This Unemployment Insurance State Quality Service Plan (SQSP) is entered into between the Department of Labor, Employment and Training Administration, and

+(NAME OF STATE AGENCY)

+The Unemployment Insurance SQSP is part of the State's overall operating plan, and, during this Federal fiscal year, the State agency will adhere to and carry out the standards set forth in Federal UI Law as interpreted by the DOL and adhere to the Federal requirements related to the use of granted funds.

+All work performed under this agreement will be in accordance with the assurances and descriptions of activities as identified in the SQSP Handbook and will be subject to its terms.

+TYPED NAME AND TITLE SIGNATURE DATE Jamie Link, Secretary STATE ADMINISTRATOR (print name) Ja-Zi 10/03/2024 Renata Jones Adjibodou on behalf of Lenita Jacobs-Simmons RENATA Digitally signed by RENATA ADJIBODOL 10/31/2024 DOL - REGIONAL OFFICE APPROVING OFFICIAL (print name) ADJIBODOU Date: 2024.10.31 20:37:23-0400
-B. REQUIREMENTS FOR STATES ELECTING TO INCLUDE UI IN THE COMBINED STATE PLAN States that elect to include UI in the Combined State Plan must:

-1. SUBMIT AN SQSP IN THE FOLLOWING MANNER DEPENDING ON THEIR TIMING IN THE SQSP CYCLE:
+- B. REQUIREMENTS FOR STATES ELECTING TO INCLUDE UI IN THE COMBINED STATE PLAN States that elect to include UI in the Combined State Plan must: - 1.
+SUBMIT AN SQSP IN THE FOLLOWING MANNER DEPENDING ON THEIR TIMING IN THE SQSP CYCLE: